justineuro/mdgBookSVG_1/README.md

 [![Front Cover](./mdgBookSVGv1-tit-125.jpg)](./res/mdgBookSVGv1.pdf)

-(**Note**: To enable the MIDI audio links in the book, download [mdgBookSVG_1-midi.zip](./mdgBookSVG_1-midi.zip) and unzip in the same directory in your computer that contains the book, i.e., the book and midi files have to be in the same directory).
+(**Note**: To enable the MIDI audio links in the book, download [mdgBookSVG_1-midi.zip](./mdgBookSVG_1-midi.zip) and unzip in that directory (of your computer) that contains the book, i.e., the book and midi files have to be in the same directory).

 Alternatively, you may [download](https://github.com/justineuro/mdgBookSVG_1/archive/master.zip) or [clone](https://github.com/justineuro/mdgBookSVG_1.git) this project and access the book (and `midi` files, among others) from the [`res`](./res) folder.